eBay/nice-dag/docs/tutorial-react/read-only-dag.md

 ### Create a React Component

-Since `nice-dag` doesn't give a react component in default, you need to create a react component which can have a container showing DAG diagram.
+Since **Nice-Dag** doesn't give a react component in default, you need to create a react component which can have a container showing DAG diagram.

 ```jsx
 import React from "react";